Human Immunodeficiency Virus

 Acquired immunodeficiency syndrome (AIDS) is a chronic, potentially life-threatening condition caused by the human immunodeficiency virus (HIV).
 By damaging the immune system, HIV interferes with the body’s ability to fight the organisms that cause disease.

-As the disease progresses there is a steady decline in the number of CD4+ lymphocytes in the peripheral blood.
+As the disease progresses, there is a steady decline in CD4+ lymphocytes in the peripheral blood.

 Kaposi Sarcoma